ChristopherMelugin/ChristopherMelugin.github.io/index.md

 In creating this enhancement, I needed to start with the tag system before I could implement the filter.
 At first, I didn’t realize just how many extra hours it would take to incorporate an entire tag system into the app which I did just to demonstrate my advanced database abilities.
 A major challenge I faced was how to connect each item to a tag and opted for a separate mapping table to link each item in the item table to an entry in the tag table.
 This made the query to get the filtered list trickier, but more robust in the end.
 Another challenge was having to restructure or rework much of the app for this new way of working with the data.
 Including multiple UI elements, their handling, and data flow and behavior because almost every part of the app now needed to handle tags.

-Below is the function in the Database.java file that handles the database query to filter the list by a tag.
+###### Here is the function in the Database.java file that handles the database query to filter the list by a tag.

 ```java
     // Gets inventory items with a tag as a filter